-In 1890, University of Wisconsin-Madison established the first dairy school in the United States.
-Since then, over 13,000 students have been trained in the various dairy manufacturing short courses.
-The University of Wisconsin continues to serve as the leader in dairy manufacturing programs for the dairy industry.
+In 1890, University of Wisconsin-Madison established the first dairy school in the United States and continues to serve as the leader in dairy manufacturing programs.
+Over 13,000 students have been trained in the various dairy manufacturing short courses in partnership with the Wisconsin Center for Dairy Research.

 This annual technical conference is held in Madison in early February.